When A Beard Trimmer Meets A Mini Vacuum

 - The vacuum chamber is also easy to take on or off for disposing of hair.

-- Long battery life which is up to 90 minutes on a full charge.
+- Long battery life is up to 90 minutes on a full charge.

 - Great battery Lithium.

-- Plenty of trimming lengths for the adjustable comb (11 total).
+- The adjustable comb has plenty of trimming lengths (11 total).

-- A smaller detail trimming blade for those tight spots.
+- A smaller detail trimming blade works great for those tight spots.

-- Easy to switch between the two different trimming heads.
+- It is easy to switch between the two different trimming heads.

 - Very lightweight.